-By default, the compiler will only generate code for the compute_20 PTX and sm_20 cubins.
-For later GPUs, the kernels are recompiled at runtime from the PTX for the architecture of the target GPU(s).
+By default, the compiler will only generate PTX code for the compute_10 virtual architecture.
+Then, at runtime, the kernels are recompiled for the GPU architecture of the target GPU(s).
 Compiling for a specific virtual architecture guarantees that the application will work for any GPU architecture after that, for a trade-off in performance.
 This is done for forward-compatibility.